majick/entry/README.md

 ## Features

 Many features are able to be disabled or enabled through the server configuration file.
 An example file can be seen [here](https://sentrytwo.com/config).
-It is the file used in the primary Entry instance.
+It is the file used in the primary Bundles instance.

 If your server is having cache issues you can add `DO_NOT_CACHE=true` to your environment variables.
 Contrary to what its name suggests, files are still cached!
 Though they are cache only for a day and in a private cache.